karmaniverous/stan/.stan/system/stan.system.md

   - `/<stanPath>/patch`: canonical patch workspace (see Patch Policy)
 - Config key is `stanPath`.
 - Bootloader note: This repository ships a minimal bootloader prompt at `/<stanPath>/system/stan.bootloader.md` purely for convenience so a downstream AI can locate this file in attached artifacts.
 Once `stan.system.md` is loaded, the bootloader has no further role.

+# Documentation conventions (requirements vs plan)

+- Project prompt (`<stanPath>/system/stan.project.md`): the durable home for repo‑specific requirements, standards, and policies.
+Promote any lasting rules or decisions here.
+- Development plan (`<stanPath>/system/stan.todo.md`): short‑lived, actionable plan that explains how to get from the current state to the desired state.
+  - Maintain only a short “Completed (recent)” list (e.g., last 3–5 items or last 2 weeks); prune older entries during routine updates.
+  - When a completed item establishes a durable policy, promote that policy to the project prompt and remove it from “Completed”.
+- System prompt (this file) remains the repo‑agnostic baseline for STAN itself.
+For this repo, improvements to system‑level behavior are proposed here.

 # Patch Policy (system‑level)